China Southern Airlines: Founding

-In 1984, the Chinese government disclosed the decision to decentralise the CAAC.
-Formed in 1949, CAAC was an all-encompassing organisation responsible for civil aviation in China as it was tasked with passenger transport, resource development and survey work, air traffic control, aircraft maintenance and personnel training.
-The decentralisation decision would result in numerous regional airlines, with four main carriers to be responsible for the majority of international and domestic air traffic: Air China, China Southern Airlines, China Eastern Airlines and China Southwest Airlines; CAAC itself would be rationalised into a regulatory and administrative organisation.

-In 1988, CAAC granted its seven regional divisions, among which was the Guangzhou Regional Administration, limited operating autonomy with the status of "associate" airlines.
-China Southern Airlines began flying under its own name and livery in February 1991.
-At this time, the aircraft operated some 160 flights a day on 100 routes using the Antonov An-24, Boeing 737 and Boeing 757, along with helicopters and agricultural aircraft.
-In December 1992, the airline placed a US$800-million order for six Boeing 777s and the associated spare parts and training.
+China Southern Airlines was established on July 1, 1988, as part of the Chinese government's initiative to decentralize the Civil Aviation Administration of China (CAAC), and liberalize the Chinese aviation market.
+This restructuring aimed to transform CAAC's regional divisions into independent commercial entities.
+China Southern emerged from the former Guangzhou Regional Administration of CAAC, marking its inception as a separate airline.
+However, the airline's first commercial operations under its own name and livery didn't launch until February 1991.

-The airline completed its decentralisation from CAAC when it gained independence on 10 October 1993.
-As such, the airline could from then on restructure itself into shareholding enterprises, independently arrange external financing and establish subsidiaries to complement its core enterprise.
+The airline completed its decentralization from CAAC when it gained independence on 10 October 1993.
 During the airline's early years, the carrier was the dominant domestic carrier.
-Together with the two major airlines of China – Air China and China Eastern – the airline handled half of passenger traffic carried by all Chinese carriers.
+Together with the two major airlines of China – Air China and China Eastern – the airline handled half of the passenger traffic carried by all Chinese carriers.
 Owing to Air China's status as the country's flag carrier, the airline is entitled to extensive international service rights, with China Eastern and China Southern's international networks confined to mainly East Asia and within Asia, respectively.
-Like other Chinese carriers, China Southern was subjected to CAAC's exclusive right to grant operating rights for every prospective route as well as to regulate domestic prices.
+Like other Chinese carriers, China Southern was subjected to CAAC's exclusive right to grant route-specific operating licenses and domestic prices.